 Dr. Cynthia Teniente-Matson is the second president of Texas A&M University-San Antonio (A&M-SA), one of the fastest-growing universities in Texas and the only Texas A&M System university located in a major metropolitan city.
 Since becoming president in 2015, Dr. Teniente-Matson has forged an audacious strategic plan for the University to fulfill its mission and bring to life its core values while achieving several important goals, including becoming a national model for student and academic success.

 Among her many accomplishments at A&M-SA, Dr. Teniente-Matson led the successful transformation to becoming a designated Hispanic Serving Institution (HSI) and a comprehensive four-year university, welcoming the University’s first freshman class in 2016.
-She also led several campus capital projects, fulfilling vital components of A&M-SA’s newly revised Master Plan.
-Under her leadership, the University has strategically positioned itself to implement deliberate practices designed to improve and enhance student learning, especially for first-generation students.
+She also led several new strategic initiatives, including the creation of the Mays Center for Experiential Learning and Community Engagement through private funding in addition to securing the Chancellor’s Research funding for the Institute of Water Resource Science and Technology fulfilling vital components of A&M-SA’s newly revised Master and Academic Plans.
+Under her leadership, the University has strategically positioned itself to implement deliberate practices designed to improve and enhance student learning and degree attainment, especially for first-generation students.
 These include new academic programming such as Jaguar Tracks and High-Impact Practices (HIP) integrated into the curricula for all students.

 Diversity, inclusion and equity are at the forefront of her leadership philosophies.
 In 2017, she orchestrated the President’s Commission on Equity (PCOE), which is charged with building a culture of excellence that values equity and inclusion on campus.
 Through Dr. Teniente-Matson’s copius efforts, A&M-SA is providing equitable opportunity and support for all its members.